-Kaiser Permanente's integrated care and coverage model differs from much of the United States health care system, which relies on disconnected clinical practices paid through fee-for-service.
-These disconnected approaches typically result in highly fragmented care, a focus on quantity of services rather than highquality care, and an emphasis on acute care rather than investments in long-term population and community health.
+Kaiser Permanente's value-based, integrated care and coverage model differs from much of the United States health care system, which relies on disconnected clinical practices paid through fee-for-service.
+These disconnected approaches typically result in highly fragmented care, a focus on quantity of services with less focus on ensuring high-quality care, and an emphasis on acute care rather than long-term investments in population and community health.